English

 Good to Know

-Vitamin D is thus important for your health.
+Vitamin D is important for your health.
 Ensure you get enough by exposing your skin in moderation.
-In addition to this (and during less sunny times), you can also obtain vitamin D through your diet.
+In addition to this (and in less sunny times), you can also obtain vitamin D through your diet.

 Our tip: try to eat a portion of fatty fish 1 – 2 times a week.
-This way, you get some vitamin D as well as omega-3 fatty acids.
-And when the sun is shining?
+This way, you get both some vitamin D and omega-3 fatty acids.
+And when the sun does shine?
 Enjoy it!

 Sources